Newborn Portraits

 1. How long is the photo shoot?

-The photo shoot normally lasts ten to fifteen minutes.
+The photo shoot typically lasts 10 to 15 minutes.

 2. When will my photo shoot take place?

-We typically photograph all babies on their first full day at the hospital.
-It is also possible for your shoot to take place on the day before discharge.
-Generally, we do not take photos on the day of discharge unless there is a medical reason for the delay.
+We generally photograph all babies on their first day in the hospital.
+However, it’s also possible for your shoot to take place the day before discharge.
+We usually don’t schedule photos on the day of discharge unless there is a medical reason for the delay.

-3. My husband won't return to the hospital until late in the day.
+3. My partner won't return to the hospital until late in the day.
 Can the session be done then?

-We always encourage husbands and siblings to participate if they are available at the time of the shoot, but we may not be at the hospital late in the day.
-We will try to accomodate you as much as our schedule permits.
+We encourage all present family members to participate if available during the scheduled shoot.
+However, we may not be at the hospital late in the day.
+We’ll do our best to accommodate your schedule as much as possible.

 4. Should we bring a special blanket?

-We absolutely encourage you to bring a favorite baby blanket or animal from home to use in the shoot.
-A beautiful blanket can add texture, color and memories to your newborn's photos.
+We encourage you to bring a favorite baby blanket or a cherished item from home, like a small stuffed animal, for the shoot.
+A beautiful blanket can add texture, color, and sentimental value to your newborn’s photos.
+If you don’t have one, we’ll use the hospital’s classic white sheets instead.

 5. How can I prepare for the shoot?